carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 <script src="https://gist.github.com/charlydagos/7ba1e4384527880af498e0fd0567e7e9.js"></script>

-If you can't see it, it's as easy as `\param1 param2 -> ...` where `...` is an equation where you manipulate the parameter functions to your liking.
+If you can't see it, it's as easy as `\param1 param2 -> ...` where `...` is an equation where you manipulate the function arguments to your liking.

 Achieving that level of elegance is quite hard from a parser point of view, so in Bonlang it's not so nice, I'm afraid.